turingschool/front-end-curriculum/projects/build-your-own-backend.md

 The following set of points are distributed at the discretion of the instructor.

+### Documentation

+* **10 points** -  The README includes documentation for all available endpoints and how to use them.
+Instructor can easily follow the documentation for using the API.
+* **5 points** -  The README documentation is out-of-date or inaccurate in some places.
+Instructor can not successfully use every endpoint based on following the documentation.
+* **0 points** - The README documentation is too sparse or inaccurate to be helpful.

 ### Feature Completion

 * **60 points** - Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
 The database is seeded with at least two tables and one relationship.
-The README includes documentation for using all available endpoints.
 * **40 points** - Developer has implemented all 10 endpoints but did not secure 4 of them with JWTs or have a custom endpoint based on query params.
 The database is seeded with at least two tables but without an appropriate relationship.
-The README documentation is hard to follow or incomplete.
 * **20 points** - Developer is missing endpoints and has not secured or customized any of the ones that have been implemented.
 The database is not seeded with two tables and one relationship.
-The README documentation does not exist or is too sparse to be helpful.

 ### Testing & Linting & Error Handling